 Diversity and Inclusion Staff

-Jeff Mallory is the Assistant Vice President for Diversity, Inclusion (ODI) and Student Advancement at Duquesne University.
-At Duquesne, Jeff is responsible for providing leadership to the Office of Diversity and Inclusion and guidance to the Center for Career Development.
-Jeff is also responsible for the supervision of several programs and services related to Diversity and Inclusion.
-Such services include community partnerships, corporate engagement, fundraising, alumni outreach, and fulfilling career and internship agreements with local and national corporations.
+Anthony Kane Jr. is the Director for the Office of Diversity and Inclusion (ODI) at Duquesne University.
+At Duquesne, Anthony is responsible for providing leadership to the Office of Diversity and Inclusion while serving as a central resource for diverse students through promoting and advocating for student initiatives that will enhance the students' experience and promote a positive sense of belonging on campus.
+Anthony is also responsible for the supervision of several strategic programs and services related to Diversity and Inclusion.
+This includes community partnerships, student support and programming, alumni outreach, and connecting students to career and internship opportunities through intentional local and national partnerships.

 Amber Satterwhite is the Administrative Assistant for the Office of Diversity and Inclusion (ODI) in the Student Life Division of Duquesne University.
 She enjoys interacting with the students that come into the office and stays true to the "home away from home" adage of the office.
 Amber began her service at Duquesne in April 2011 from Florida State College at Jacksonville.
 She completed her Bachelor of Science degree in Behavioral Science from Duquense University in 2017 and is currently working toward her MS in Higher Education Administration also from Duquesne University.